cozy/cozy-stack/docs/apps.md

 years, when [the origin spec](https://w3c.github.io/webappsec-suborigins/) will be more advanced.

-So, if having the apps on the same domain is not possible, we have to put them on several domains.
+So, if having the apps on the same origin is not possible, we have to put them on several origins.
 One interesting way to do that is using sandboxed iframes.
 An iframe with [the sandbox
 attribute](https://www.w3.org/TR/html5/embedded-content-0.html#attr-iframe-sandbox),
 and not `allow-same-origin` in it, will be assigned to a unique origin.
 The